20aanm/Project/README.md

 # Evaluation and Resutls
+* The checkpoints of the training epochs are dumped to the "save" folder due to the limitation on the size of the epochs checkpoints.
+It cannot be uploaded.
 * For model evaluation, the resutls of expermiemnts are in the "results" folder.
 * The results folder contains the log file of the expermients alongside with the reference and prediction files for each experiment.